Justhiro55/dbg-c/README.md

   -y, --yes          Skip confirmation prompt
-  -a, --all          Detect all output functions, not just debug statements -i, --interactive  Interactive mode for selecting specific statements -h, --help         Print help
+  -a, --all          Detect all output functions, not just debug statements -i, --interactive  Interactive mode for selecting specific statements -d, --dry-run      Dry run mode - show what would be changed without modifying files -h, --help         Print help
 ```